-NetGuardian telemetry units send phone or email notifications to let you know about changing conditions at your site.
+NetGuardian telemetry units send text message or email notifications to let you know about changing conditions at your site.
 You can also acknowledge Email alerts from NetGuardian RTUs by simply clicking a link in the email.
 So, from your smartphone or laptop, you can still keep an awareness of the situation at your sites.

 With an accessory like the SiteDialer, you can have your NetGuardian send voice alerts when a temperature threshold has been crossed, by setting any phone numbers you want it to dial.
-The SiteDialer allows for DTMF access to your RTU, so you can call your alarm remote, check the status of your site or acknowledge alarms just by making a phone call.
+The SiteDialer allows for DTMF access to your RTU, so you can call your alarm remote, check the status of your site, or acknowledge alarms just by making a phone call.

 Once you receive an alert, or simply to satisfy your own curiosity, you can access your NetGuardian remote by the web to check temperature values monitored by your sensors in real-time.
-If you have a NetGuardian remote, it's likely that the unit has at least a couple of control relays.
+If you have a NetGuardian remote, the unit likely has at least a couple of control relays.
 If your NetGuardian's relays are wired to your site's HVAC systems, you can operate HVAC equipment directly from the web.
 You'd be able to diagnose your temperature alarm without having to make a trip out to a site.

 If you have temperature alerting systems at multiple sites, you'll need a master station to poll and consolidate monitoring of your temperature sensors and other alarms.

 While alerts from an RTU may be more helpful than not receiving notifications at all, having to remember which of your sites the alert came from takes too long in a crisis.
-Not knowing factors that contribute to you better understanding and rectifying the alarm situation like the location of the site, set point for your air conditioning, and others leave too much room for error.
+Not knowing factors that contribute to your better understanding and rectifying the alarm situation like the location of the site, set point for your air conditioning, and others leave too much room for error.

 Your master station, polling your sites and sending alerts, can give you access to more specific information about your sites and offer a single point of contact, making things easy on you.

 DPS Telecom recommends the T/Mon alarm master platform because it can send escalating temperature alerts.
-With T/Mon, you can configure multiple notification methods for a site and have them sent in specific order.
+With T/Mon, you can configure multiple notification methods for a site and have them sent in a specific order.

-If the first-notified person does not respond to the alert and acknowledge the alarm within a period of time you define, an alert goes out to the next technician.
+If the first-notified person does not respond to the alert and acknowledges the alarm within a period of time you define, an alert goes out to the next technician.
 This way, if you do get a temperature alert at your sites, you can make sure that someone finds out about it and create a chain of command at your sites.

 Like NetGuardian RTUs, T/Mon also has a web interface that you can use to view your temperature readings and controls to operate HVAC equipment at all of your sites.
-However, T/Mon also offers a graphical user interface called T/GFX.
+However, T/Mon also offers a graphical user interface called GFX.

-T/GFX is a map-based system that shows you where alarms occur by geographical location.
+GFX is a map-based system that shows you where alarms occur by geographical location.
 The same interface allows you to "drill-down" to get a closer look at your sites, all the way down to the floor-plan and equipment views.
 This will help you and your technicians pinpoint the problem when you receive a temperature alert.

 The idea is not simply to receive alerts for the temperature at your site when it reaches a critical level but to be able to pinpoint the problem and fix it.
 Having more visibility will save your expensive equipment from damage, and keep your network operational.